 Google PageSpeed Insights (PSI) is the main tool and it reports on the performance of a page on both mobile and desktop devices.
-Once it completes a page speed report, it then provides you with handy suggestions on how that page may be improved in order to load faster.
+Once it completes a page speed report, it then provides you with handy suggestions on how that page may be improved to load faster.

 PSI provides both lab and field data about a page:

-To give you an example of Google PageSpeed Insights, we have measured the speed of the two retail competitors M&S and John Lewis’ website page speeds on desktop.
-You can also measure mobile page speed however a study recently published on Google’s blog concluded, “Sixty-four percent of all online retail traffic comes from mobile, and yet conversion rates on mobile are only half that of desktop.”
-Another study affirmed these findings and showed that while mobiles generate more site traffic, desktop is the winner for actual site conversions.
+To give you an example of Google PageSpeed Insights, we have measured the speed of the two retail competitors M&S and John Lewis‘ website page speeds on desktop.
+You can also measure mobile page speed however a study recently published on Google’s blog concluded, “Sixty-four per cent of all online retail traffic comes from mobile, and yet conversion rates on mobile are only half that of the desktop.”
+Another study affirmed these findings and showed that while mobiles generate more site traffic, the desktop is the winner for actual site conversions.

 Once you type in your website’s URL, Google PageSpeed Insights will measure your site’s Core Web Vitals:

 A good example of poor CLS is when an image on your website takes longer than text to load for a user.
-As the user attempts to click on a link, the site may shift unexpectedly so the link is now lower down the screen in order for the loaded image to finally appear, this will only frustrate the user and lead them to question their trust in your site for their needs.
+As the user attempts to click on a link, the site may shift unexpectedly so the link is now lower down the screen for the loaded image to finally appear, this will only frustrate the user and lead them to question their trust in your site for their needs.

 In regards to our M&S vs John Lewis experiment of their websites core vitals, the results show that John Lewis’ homepage loads faster from the lower scores shown on their FCP and LCP.

 However, their CLS is 3 times higher than that of M&S which has significantly affected their overall score.